bio-tools/biohackathon2022/paper/paper.md

 - the bio.tools contents [@providesDataFor:Ison2019], available on the Tools Platform Ecosystem git repository as a Turtle-formatted BioSchemas [@providesMethodFor:gray2017bioschemas] file at https://raw.githubusercontent.com/bio-tools/content/master/datasets/bioschemas-dump.ttl.
 - (add something here about the WorkflowHub [@usesDataFrom:carole_goble_2021_4605654] dump provided by Johan and Alban).

 The analysis of the data is performed using SPARQL queries, which are performed using a number of Jupyter notebooks.
-The various results are visualized using python libraries such as matplotlib ~~and R packages~~.
+The various results are visualized using python libraries such as matplotlib.

 ## Mapping between WorkflowHub and bio.tools